prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 # Why

 prometheus-operator misses a way to scrape external targets using CRD.
-Users have either been abusing the `Probe` CRD (#3447) or `additionalScrapeConfig` to do so.
+Users have either been abusing the Probe CRD (#3447) or additionalScrapeConfig to do so.
+Furthermore, currently, there is a lot of code duplication due to the operator supporting several CRDs that generate scrape configurations.
+With the new `ScrapeConfig` CRD, it would be possible to consolidate some of that logic, where the other `*Monitor` CRDs could be migrated so that they create a ScrapeConfig resource that would ultimately be used by the operator to generate scrape configuration.

 ## Pitfalls of the current solution